 Many educators agree that reading just six books over the summer will help emergent and reluctant readers avoid losing newly acquired skills.
-To develop passionate lifelong readers, grownups need to keep things fun.
-Arbitrary rules like “You must read for 20 minutes each day” or “no one can go outside until they’ve read 2 chapters” makes reading another chore for your child to resist.
+Still to develop passionate lifelong readers, grownups need to keep things fun.
+Clearly, arbitrary rules like “You must read for 20 minutes each day” or “no one can go outside until they’ve read 2 chapters” makes reading another chore for your child to resist.
 Reading can be a natural, fun, and inherent element of your child’s life.
 If you have a reluctant reader, don’t push or nag.
-Work gently and consistently with your child.
+Instead, work gently and consistently with your child.
 Be a team and seek out reading material together that brings your child joy.

 Here are some specific things you can do to avoid the “reading slide.”

-- Establish library visits as a regular part of your summer routine which your children can anticipate with excitement.
-Make sure they see you taking out books of your own to enjoy as well!
+- Establish library visits as a regular part of your summer routine.
+Especially one that your children can anticipate with excitement.
+Make sure they see you also taking out books of your own to enjoy as well!

 - Let them choose their own books.
-Don’t worry about the “quality” of the material your child chooses.
+In fact, don’t worry about the “quality” of the material your child chooses.
 For so much of the school year kids are told what to read and they have little choice in the matter.
-Summer is a perfect chance for your children to grow as readers and to discover on their own what sort of writers and storylines they enjoy most.
+Summer, in particular, is a perfect chance for your children to grow as readers and to discover on their own what sort of writers and storylines they enjoy most.